PDAC Mouse Model: UNKC06141

 CT-26 Mouse Model

-A colon cancer mouse model derived from BALB/c mice, this model is useful for murine solid tumors and immunogenic tumor models for colorectal cancer.
+Derived from BALB/c mice, this colon cancer mouse model is useful for murine solid tumors and immunogenic tumor models for colorectal cancer.

 EMT6 Mouse Model

-The EMT6 mouse model can be used as a powerful immuno-oncology tool due to the favorable immune profile and responsiveness to immune checkpoint blockades.
+The EMT6 mouse model is a highly effective tool in immuno-oncology research due to its favourable immune profile, and responsiveness to immune checkpoint blockades.

 4T1 Mouse Model